Intexcloud/Sentiment-Analysis-TNI-Bill/README.md

 To run the notebooks or replicate the analysis, you typically need:

 - Python (version 3.x)
-- Jupyter Notebook or Jupyter Lab
+- Jupyter Notebook or Google Colab
 - Some common libraries, e.g.:
   - pandas
   - numpy